cyber-collab/laravel-vue/README.md

 # Deploye project

-1. Please, open the terminal in repository, run `sail artisan migrate` and `sail artisan db:seed` for add tabels in db and data
+1. Please, open the terminal in repository, run `composer install` and `php artisan sail:install`.
+2. Run `sail artisan migrate` and `sail artisan db:seed` for add tabels in db and data
+3. Run `sail artisan key:generate` for generate key.
+4. Run `php artisan storage:link` for create symbolic link, for upload images to public folder
-2. Run `npm install` and `npm run build`, you need have 16 versions node or higher
+5. Run `npm install` and `npm run build`, you need have 16 versions node or higher, for build vue
-3. After that press to Login button and enter "admin@admin.com" and "password"
+6. After that press to Login button and enter "admin@admin.com" and "password"
-4. And you can see results
+7. And you can see results